redkakky777/first_app/README.md

-== README
+# Ruby on Rails Tutorial: Sample Application

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the first application for the RoR Tutorial by Michael Hartl

 Things you may want to cover: